DEISI-ULHT-TFC-2021-22/TFC-Aluno228-DropProjectTFC/README.md

 ## How does it work?

-Most of the work is done by a Maven Invoker, running several goals on the project.
+Most of the work is done either by a Maven Invoker or a Gradle Invoker, running several goals on the project.
 The results are collected into a report that is viewable by the student and the teacher.

 Projects must not be maven projects because they are "mavenized" by the server, after uploading.
+They can be gradle projects as they are checked for during compilation.
 In this context, "mavenizing", means copying the files into a proper Maven folder structure (e.g. putting the sources into `/src/main/java`), mixing the student files with the teacher unit tests and adding a `pom.xml` (also provided by the teacher).